Maqloobeh or Maqluba, a traditional dish of the Arab Levant. You get to enjoy chicken, fried veggies and basmati rice…

 This shouldn’t be compared with biryani as biryani is much more flavorful, aromatic and tastier.
 While, maqloobeh is very mild.
 This dish has 3 layers- chicken, fried veggies and rice.
 Cooked chicken is layered as the bottom layer, it’s topped with fried cauliflower and eggplant, and again topped with uncooked rice.
 Chicken stock is poured over the rice and cooked covered till the rice has cooked well and the water has absorbed completely.
 Allowed to stand for sometime and then the pot is gently flipped onto a huge plate.
 Yes, you will have the upside down chicken and rice on the plate.

 The spices used for making this dish are very mild- nutmeg, all-spice and other spices.
-If you prefer, you could add chili powder to make this dish spicy.
+This is an absolutely delicious one-pot meal.

 Recipe Courtesy: Najatskitchen